mohammad-hachem/private-cloud-reference-architecture/README.md

 Based on my hands-on experience deploying and operating OpenNebula, KVM, and Ceph platforms in production, this reference architecture explains key design decisions for availability, scalability, and safe recovery.

-A personal architecture study for a fictional organization that needs a virtual-machine platform with independent compute and storage growth, controlled administrative access, and recovery from a single host failure.
+The example addresses independent compute and storage growth, controlled administrative access, and recovery from a single host failure.

-**About this reference design:** The topology and sizing are fictional examples created for this independent study.
-They do not describe an employer or customer environment or disclose internal configurations or production measurements.
-This specific example has not been deployed or lab-validated.
+Scope: The topology and sizing are fictional and do not describe any employer or customer environment.
+Production configurations and measurements are excluded.
+Validation of this specific reference design remains future work.

 ## The design question